pulsar135/Getting_And_Cleaning_Data_Course_Project/codebook.md

 ## Tidy dataset Output:
 * Full output of the tidydata dataset produced from the run_analysis.R script can be found in this repository in the txt file called humanactivityrecognition.txt
-* This file can be easily read back into the Rconsole using read.table with settings:
+* This file can be easily read back into the Rconsole using:
+	- read.table for txt file with settings:
-	- header = TRUE
+		+ header = TRUE
-	- sep = ","
+	- read.csv for csv file with default settings

 ## List of source features extracted from the reference dataset that make up the feature variable described in the variable list above: